Jalen Hurts Player Prop Bets for NFL Week 8 | Philadelphia vs. Detroit 10/31/2021

 Recent Performances

-- Over his last three games, Hurts has put up 549 passing yards (183.0 per game) while going 52-for-97 (53.6% completion percentage) and throwing three touchdowns and two interceptions.
+- Hurts has put up 549 passing yards (183.0 ypg) on 52-of-97 with three touchdowns against two interceptions over his last three games.

-- He's also carried the ball 32 times for 135 yards and four touchdowns, averaging 45.0 yards per game.
+- He also has 135 rushing yards on 32 carries with four touchdowns, averaging 45.0 yards per game.

 Hurts' Philadelphia Teammates